-We currently do not have any officers or directors of our Company who are related to each other.
+None of the officers or directors of our Company, or any nominees therefor, are related to each other.

 Involvement in Certain Legal Proceedings

 During the past ten years no director, executive officer or director nominee of VolitionRx has been involved in any legal proceedings required to be disclosed pursuant to Item 401(f) of Regulation S-K.